Meet the ART-AI team and read about their research interests and backgrounds.

 Pejman and his team are developing various technologies, including sensing materials for artificial skins, machine learning methods for robots to learn autonomously, and control methods to make robots safe when in close proximity to humans.

-Olga is a Lecturer (Assistant Professor) in Artificial Intelligence at University of Bath, UK.
+Olga is a Lecturer (Assistant Professor) in Artificial Intelligence at the University of Bath.

 Prior to this she was a postdoctoral researcher in the machine learning group at the University of Oxford.

 She completed her PhD degree at the University of Sheffield.
 In 2017 her PhD thesis was selected for the Springer Thesis series.
 This series brings together a selection of the very best PhD theses from around the world and across the physical sciences.
 This thesis was then published as a book by Springer in 2018.

 She has a specialist degree (equal to MS) in Applied Mathematics and System Programming from Lomonosov Moscow State University.